 If you think about it, a gas-powered pressure washer is basically an engine and a pump.
 Medium consumer gas pressure washers feature direct drive systems with axial cam pumps.

 The size of the engine, however, determines the strength (and price) of the pressure washer.
 Basically, you’re buying cc's.
 The greater the cc's – the larger the engine – the more expensive the pressure washer.

 With 3000 PSI, the more appropriate question may be, what can't it do?
 These pressure washers have the power to take on some of the toughest stains.
 They even have enough power to strip old paint.

-While none of the small gas pressure washers offer on-board detergent tanks, our best medium units offer this feature.
-The other, lesser option is a siphon tube, which you place in a bucket of detergent and water.
-The more efficient option is definitely on-board detergent tanks.
+While none of the small gas pressure washers offer onboard detergent tanks, our best medium units offer this feature.
+The other option, though less convenient, is a siphon tube, which you place in a bucket of detergent and water.
+The more efficient option is definitely the use of an onboard detergent tank.

-A lot of cleaning projects, such as washing your siding, require additional detergent to get completely clean.
+A lot of cleaning projects, such as washing your siding, require additional detergent.
 Just add detergent to the tank, conveniently located on your pressure washer, and you'll be able to use it without having to stop and set up a separate bucket.

 In a 5-pack, the tips are usually: